 Company A imports goods worth € 100,000 on January 2nd.
 Apart from import duties, € 21,000 input VAT is due at the moment of import.
 The company files its VAT return on a quarterly basis, meaning it can reclaim the input VAT paid not before filing its VAT return (i.e. in April).
 In this example, the company has to pre-finance the input VAT for over 3 months, whereas under the Article 23 license no input VAT would be due.

 In order to apply for an Article 23 license, companies must meet the following criteria :

 - the company must be established in the Netherlands (foreign companies can only apply for the Dutch Article 23 license if they make use of a licensed tax representative)

 - the company must file a VAT return on a regular basis (at least quarterly)

 - the company’s administration should be organized in such a manner that it clearly shows the exact amount of VAT due on the imported goods

-The Netherlands and Belgium, with their sea-ports and international airports, represent a logical gateway for goods to be imported into Europe.
-It goes without saying that applying the Dutch article 23 license (or its Belgian or Luxembourg equivalent) is an attractive tool for trading companies operating from within the BeNeLux.
+The Netherlands with its sea-port and international airports, represent a logical gateway for goods to be imported into Europe.
+It goes without saying that applying the Dutch article 23 license is an attractive tool for trading companies operating from within the Netherlands.